Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 My first time.

-I've been here a few times and today's the first time I realised
+I've been here a few times and today's the first time I realize it's called Heidi, not hide.

-it's called Heidi not Hyde and I've said that to people just going down to Hyde today.
-Yeah.
+And I've said that to people, just going down to hide today.

 Once again, proving.